Electric Würms

-Electric Würms are an American band.
-The band is a collaboration between The Flaming Lips members Steven Drozd, Wayne Coyne and Nashville, TN band Linear Downfall.
+Electric Würms are an American musical group, a collaboration between Steven Drozd and Wayne Coyne of The Flaming Lips, along with and all members of the group Linear Downfall.
 Their album, Muzik Die Schwer Zu Twerk, was released on August 18, 2014.
 The first single from the album is a cover version of "Heart Of The Sunrise", a 1971 song by progressive rock band Yes.